 Getting familiar with TUPE is important for a number of reasons:

-• TUPE applies in many contexts: TUPE can come up in many different situations (eg business sales, outsourcing, insourcing).
-It’s not always obvious that TUPE applies and so it’s important to plan ahead (see When will TUPE apply?).
+- TUPE applies in many contexts: TUPE can come up in many different situations (eg business sales, outsourcing, insourcing).
+It’s not always obvious that TUPE applies, and so it’s important to plan ahead.

-• TUPE impacts both parties to the transfer.
-TUPE impacts both the employer who is making the transfer (the ‘transferor’) and the new employer taking over the business or taking over provision of a service (the ‘transferee’).
-That means you could be impacted by TUPE whether you are selling your business or buying a business, or whether you are outsourcing a service to someone else or you are taking on a service from someone else.
+- TUPE impacts both parties to the transfer.
+TUPE impacts both the seller of the business or outgoing service provider and the new owner taking over the business or taking over provision of a service.
+That means you could be impacted by TUPE whether you are selling your business or buying a business, or whether you are outsourcing a service to someone else or taking on a service from someone else.

-• You will need time for staff planning: If TUPE applies, the employment of affected employees transfers to a new employer.
+- You will need time for staff planning: If TUPE applies, the employment of affected employees transfers to a new employer.
 It’s usually understood who will be transferring well in advance of the transfer, but you’ll want to do some planning ahead of time.
-If you’re the seller or the one outsourcing the service, you’ll want to be clear about who exactly is expected to transfer out of your business.
+If you’re the seller or the organisation outsourcing the service, you’ll want to be clear about which employees are expected to transfer out of your business.
 If you’re the buyer or the new service provider for a client, you’ll want to understand how many staff you’re inheriting and the likely costs and liabilities.
-See Who transfers under TUPE?

-• You may need to inform and consult: There are usually legal requirements under TUPE to inform and consult affected employees before the transfer takes place, with a few exceptions.
+- You may need to inform and consult: There are usually legal requirements under TUPE to inform and consult affected employees before the transfer takes place, with a few exceptions.
 There can be penalties for failing to do so.
-See What responsibilities and obligations do employers have under TUPE?

 When will TUPE apply?

-TUPE applies on a ‘relevant transfer’, which can either be:
+TUPE applies on a ‘relevant transfer’, which can be:

 Who transfers under TUPE?